Skip to content

 The Total Defence Bill highlights the need to strengthen command and coordination of the civil defence.

 The Swedish Civil Contingencies Agency currently has far-ranging tasks and responsibilities, which is why the Government sees a need to enable it to better provide support for the coordination of the civil defence at national level.
-The Government therefore intends to review responsibilities for rescue services and protection of the civilian population.
+The Government therefore intends to review responsibilities for civil protection.
 The name of the Swedish Civil Contingencies Agency will also be reviewed.

 Economic defence and cooperation with the business sector